All About Ocarinas

 The big advantage to ocarinas is that they're so easy to learn to play.
 Plus, they're portable, durable, and inexpensive.

-On the downside, they play a limited range of notes:
+On the downside, they play a limited range of notes.
+The number of notes they can play is dictated by how many fingering holes they have:

 Number of Holes: Whole Notes: